Route from Bishopbriggs to West Somerset

 0 ft

-Traffic Congestion: Heavy traffic causes stops and idling in traffic queues.
-Constant acceleration and deceleration might increase fuel consumption compared to open roadways.
+1. Traffic Congestion: Driving in heavy traffic often involves frequent stops and starts, as well as idling in traffic queues.
+This constant acceleration and deceleration can lead to increased fuel consumption compared to driving on open, free-flowing roads.

-Elevation Changes: Steep inclines or falls can effect fuel usage, especially for smaller engines.
-Uphill climbing takes more engine power and petrololine, whereas descending downhill may require more braking and fuel to regulate.
+3. Elevation Changes: Driving on roads with steep inclines or declines can affect fuel consumption, especially for vehicles with less powerful engines.
+Climbing uphill requires more power from the engine and thus more fuel, while descending downhill may require additional braking and fuel to maintain control.

 Diesel cost from Bishopbriggs to West Somerset.